vdwow/data-science-portfolio/README.md

-# DS-portfolio
+# Data Science Portfolio
-Portfolio for data science projects
+List and descriptions of the data science projects I built for academic, self-learning, and hobby.
+More professional informations [about me][linkedin.com/valentin.defour].